microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![Release ID](images/Release.png)

 1. You can watch the live logs for the deployment as it happens.
 Wait for the release to be deployed to the Azure web app.
-Wait for the release to complete and succeed before proceeding to the next section.
+Wait for the release to complete and happen before proceeding to the next section.

     ![Release logs](images/releaselogs.png)